 - where it’s necessary for the justifiable and reasonable interests of the employer (or other personal information controller) and those interests are explicitly superior to the needs of the employee (the data subject); and,

-- when it’s necessary to protect from impending danger, life, body or economic profits and the data subject is not available.
+- when it’s necessary to protect from impending danger, the life, body or economic profits of the data subject and the data subject is not available.

-In principle, employers are not allowed to process sensitive information, including: ideology, beliefs, admission to/withdrawal from trade/political parties, political beliefs, health, sexual life or, other personal information that is likely to threaten the privacy of the employee.
+In principle, employers are not allowed to process sensitive information, including: ideology, beliefs, admission to/withdrawal from trade/political parties, political beliefs, health, sexual life or, other personal information that is likely to threaten the privacy of the employee (or any other data subject).
 However, sensitive information may be processed in cases where:

 - data subjects give express informed consent (separate from the consent above) to the processing of sensitive information; or